ijoynes/notebook/notebook_2013-07.md

 # Notebook 2013-07

 ##To-Do List
-[ ] Find out what "sequential" in the context of a statistical method
+[x] Find out what "sequential" in the context of a statistical method
       means

+- "Sequential" methods “use a probabilistic framework and give estimates of the whole system state sequentially by propagating information only forward in time” ([Bertion et al., 2003](http://www.jstor.org/stable/1403885)).

-[ ] Find out what "variational" in the context of an optimization
+[x] Find out what "variational" in the context of an optimization
-      method means
+      method means:

+- "Variational" means that an objective function is minimized.

 [ ] Why is a fluid parcel that a pathline tracks not infinitely small.
       Is it because of diffusion into and out of the parcel?
 Can a single pathline model diffusion?